secretflow/scql/docs/reference/grm.rst

 Overview
 ========

 Global Resource Manager (GRM) is used to manage global data in a secure collaborative system.
-The global data managed by GRM includes information about parties, table schemas, SCQL engine endpoints, and etc.
+The global data managed by GRM includes information about parties, table schemas, SCQLEngine endpoints, and etc.

 Why GRM?
 --------